richardschoen/ibmibashscripts/README.md

 ## cpyifstosrc.sh - Copy IFS File to Source Member in Library
 Copy IFS source member to source member in library with minimal parameter entry.

-**P1** - Source from IFS file name (no dir path) from within the specifed IFS directory in bash or other PASE shell.
+**P1** - From IFS file name (no dir path) Must be in the specifed IFS directory (cd /gitrepos/srclibrary/srcfile/srcmember.srctype) in bash or other PASE shell.
 Destination library/file.member is automatically derived from the IFS directory path structure.
-Ex: /gitrepos/srclibrary/srcfile/srcmember.srctype
+Note: The IFS directory used, does NOT have to be a Git repository unless you are using Git in the IFS.
 **P2-Optional** - Replace source member in library.
 [Y/N] Default :Y

-Example to copy an IFS file to source file member QGPL/QCLSRC(SAMPLE), Type: CLP to relative IFS output path for editing
+Example to copy an IFS file named: /gitrepos/QGPL/QCLSRC/SAMPLE.CLP to source file member QGPL/QCLSRC(SAMPLE), Type: CLP to relative IFS output path for editing

+Sample bash/PASE command line sequence to copy from IFS location to source file
 ```
 cd /gitrepos/QGPL/QCLSRC
 cpyifstosrc.sh SAMPLE.CLP